Ayesha-da/UFOs/README.md

 ## Results:
 ##### The final result is a visually appealing page where each element meshes well with the next.The users can search for ufos by city or state or country or shape.They can narrow down their searches by applying multiple filters.
 ![image1](https://user-images.githubusercontent.com/84524153/130332624-00ca25de-8fe4-4c95-b119-ea21c63aeca5.png)
-##### Users can search ufos by state for all types of ufo's seen in different cities of "ny" state.
+##### Users can do a comprehensive search for example, by state.The result will be all shapes of ufo's seen in different cities of "ny" state.
 ![image2](https://user-images.githubusercontent.com/84524153/130333701-f79975d8-a3f6-42ef-964e-67a3deb06b32.png)
-##### Users can use multiple filters to narrow down their search results by applying filters such as what kind of shape of ufo was seen in which city of a state.
+##### Users can apply multiple filters to narrow down their search results by applying filters such as specific shape of ufo in specific city of a state.
 Here the search result shows the "triangle" shaped ufo was seen in city "el cajon" in state "ca".
 ![image-ca](https://user-images.githubusercontent.com/84524153/130332627-841ddf38-c06b-425c-9560-78e078376419.png)

 ## Summary: